vmware-samples/packer-examples-for-vsphere/README.md

 * **`manifests`** - manifests created after the completion of the machine image build.
 * **`terraform`** - contains example Terraform plans to test machine image builds.

+> **Warning**
+>
-> ⚠️ **WARNING**: When forking the project for upstream contribution, please be mindful not to make changes that may expose your sensitive information, such as passwords, keys, certificates, etc.
+> When forking the project for upstream contribution, please be mindful not to make changes that may expose your sensitive information, such as passwords, keys, certificates, etc.

 ### Step 2 - Download the Guest Operating Systems ISOs